-Understanding the purpose and the focus of the report will provide a kick-start to your research.
-Identify the importance of the data that you will be collecting and the people or organization that will be using or will benefit from the report.
-Doing so will narrow down the research checklist and will lighten your workload, saving you enough time and resources.
+Understanding the purpose and the focus of the report will provide a kick-start to your task.
+Identify the importance of the research and data that you will be collecting and the people or organizations that will be using or will benefit from the report.
+Doing so will narrow down your sample checklist and will lighten your workload, saving you enough time and resources.
 This will also give you an idea of how to create a suitable title for your report.

 Following the format of your rough draft, arrange and organize the data and transfer the summarized information from your draft to your report sheet and adjust the formats.
 Insert additional information and make revisions if necessary to polish your report.
 Make sure that the data of your report is arranged in chronological order to buildup the interest of the audience and to avoid confusion.

 Review the final copy of your sample report.
 Meticulously check the content of your report for grammar, vocabulary, sentence structure, and typos.
 Make necessary corrections or modifications for unsupported statements, false or inaccurate opinions, and unsure or bias language.
 Proofreading will save you from submitting a low-grade, poorly edited, and misleading report.
 Let someone reread the contents of your report to effectively erase any traces of doubts and discrepancies in your work.